Singularities in positive characteristic, stratification and simplification of the singular locus: A smooth local projection and the elimination algebra

 The previous discussion also shows that there is a change of variable of the form $Z'= Z-a$ in ${\mathcal O}_{V^{(d-1)},x_1}[Z]$, for a suitable $a\in {\mathcal O}_{V^{(d-1)},x_1}$, such that $I(Y)_x=\langle Z', v_1,\dots ,v_s \rangle$, where $\{ v_1,\dots ,v_s \}$ is part of a regular system of parameters at $ {\mathcal O}_{V^{(d-1)},x_1}$ (see also the proof of Theorem \ref{1theo}).
 In fact, if $\overline{Z}$ denotes the restriction of $Z$ to $Y$, then there is an element $a\in {\mathcal O}_{V^{(d-1)},x_1}$ which restricts to the same function on ${\mathcal O}_{\beta(Y),x_1}={\mathcal O}_{Y,x}$.
 So $Z-a$ will vanish along $Y$, and the claim follows from this fact.

 } \end{Paragraph}

-\begin{Remark} {\rm The local projection constructed in \ref{localproj} and the arguments and results described in \ref{Zariski} are also valid in an open neighborhood of $x$ in $\mbox{Sing }{\mathcal G}$.
-To show this it is enough to prove that the transversality condition on $f$ holds in an open neighborhood of $x$; notice that the condition of transversality on $f$ can also be expressed in terms of differential operators that are relative to the smooth morphism $\beta_{d,d-1}$.
-Furthermore note that the operators $\Delta^k$ in (\ref{p26}) are also defined as relative differential operators, say:
+\begin{Remark} {\rm The local smooth projection constructed in \ref{localproj} and the arguments and results described in \ref{Zariski} are also valid in an open neighborhood of $x$ in $\mbox{Sing }{\mathcal G}$.
+To show this it is enough to prove that the transversality condition on $f$ holds in an open neighborhood of $x$.
+To this end, we first note that the transversality can be expressed in terms of differential operators taht are relative to $\beta_{d,d-1}$.
+In fact the operators $\Delta^k$ defined in (\ref{p26}) are also defined as ${\mathcal O}_{V^{(d-1)},x_1}$-relative differential operators on ${\mathcal O}_{V^{(d)},x}$, say: